-Buying a house isn’t just buying a house, and buying a house isn’t cheap.
-While the downpayment is commonly the most substantial amount of what you’re paying when you buy a house, there are a number of other fees you will need to pay as well – either one time or ongoing throughout your ownership of the house.
+How much does it cost to buy a house?
+The short answer is it often isn’t cheap.
+The downpayment is commonly the most substantial amount of what you’re paying when you buy a house.
+But, there are a number of other fees you will need to pay as well.
+These are either one time expenses, or ongoing throughout your ownership of the house.

 What factors into costs of buying a house?